apptainer/apptainer-userdocs/cgroups.rst

    # Container A - half as much CPU priority as container A
    $ {command} run --cpu-shares 512 mysecondapp.sif

-``--cpu-set-cpus`` specifies a list of physical CPU IDs on which a container can run.
+``--cpuset-cpus`` specifies a list of physical CPU IDs on which a container can run.
 For example, on a dual CPU system you might pin one container to the first 12 cores on CPU 1, and a second container to the second 12 cores on CPU 2.

-``--cpu-set-mems`` specifies a list of memory nodes the container can use.
-It should generally be set to the same value as ``--cpu-set-cpus``.
+``--cpuset-mems`` specifies a list of memory nodes the container can use.
+It should generally be set to the same value as ``--cpuset-cpus``.

 .. code::

    # Container A - first CPU
-   $ {command} run --cpu-set-cpus 0-11 --cpu-set-mems 0-11 myfirstapp.sif
+   $ {command} run --cpuset-cpus 0-11 --cpuset-mems 0-11 myfirstapp.sif

    # Container B - second CPU
-   $ {command} run --cpu-set-cpus 12-23 --cpu-set-mems 12-23 myfirstapp.sif
+   $ {command} run --cpuset-cpus 12-23 --cpuset-mems 12-23 myfirstapp.sif

 Memory Limits
 =============